AtefehJebeli/Lake_Detection/Submission_3/README.md

 metadata_folder = "json_test_tiles_no_overlap"

 5. Align Predicted Images with Original Test Images: Align the coordinates of the 12 stitched predicted images with the 12 original test images.
-Define the paths to the folders containing the original test images and predicted images original_images_folder = "test/" predicted_images_folder = "stitched_test_prediction/" output_folder = "projected_predicted_images/"

 6. Post-processing and providing lake_polygons_test.gpkg lake_polygons_test.gpkg: Specify the path for the projected predicted images in the code, similar to test_prediction_dir = "projected_predicted_images_closed_submission_3".
    Implement any necessary post-processing steps to refine the predictions and achieve the desired output quality.